-SPF (Sender Policy Framework) is an email verification technique, which lets the owner of the domain control who has the right to send emails under a specific domain name.
+SPF (Sender Policy Framework) is an email authentication method, which lets the owner of the domain control who has the right to send emails under a specific domain name.

-DKIM ( DomainKeys Identified Mail) is an email verification technique which guarantees that the subject, content and recipient address of the email have not been changed during the sending process.
+DKIM (DomainKeys Identified Mail) is an email authentication method which guarantees that the subject, content, sender and recipient address of the message have not been changed during the sending process.

 If SPF and DKIM records have been set up correctly, they give the receiving email server a signal that the email being sent is an authentic email and comes from a credible source.
 This helps improve the reputation of the domain and may also improve the delivery rate of emails sent from that domain.